About ICHRRF

 Mission Statement

 International Commission for Human Rights and Religious freedom is a US based non-profit focused on upholding Human Rights and Religious Freedom through continuous monitoring, policy intervention and collaboration.
-We are focused on educational, research, legal, and human rights advocacy and charitable purposes and strive to be an advocate for the Human Rights and religious freedoms of under-represented communities across the world.
+We are focused on educational, research, legal, and charitable purposes and strive to educate the public on the Human Rights and religious freedoms of under-represented communities across the world.
 We believe that humankind can no longer afford to be selectively vocal about the rights of only a specific set of people.
 A humane and just world necessitates fair treatment of all living beings.
 Our focus is on indigenous rights and freedom, free speech, their cultural preservation, and to research and educate people on polycentric worldviews.

 Some of our initiatives include